Local Water Resources History Collection

 Scope and Contents

 The Local Water Resources History Collection consists of materials dated 1875 to 2021, with the bulk falling from 1960 to 2008.
 Combining materials from several sources, the collection consists of a wide range of materials including maps, blueprints, posters, reports, clippings, photographs, slides, audiotapes, CDs, and DVDs that relate to Colorado water issues, events, people, and organizations.
-Topics concern irrigation systems and surveys, ditches, groundwater, education, floods, and water districts, as well as ranching and reservoir building.
+Topics concern irrigation systems and surveys, ditches, water rights, groundwater, education, floods, droughts, and water districts, as well as ranching and reservoir building.
 Assorted brochures and newsletters from various water-related organizations are also included.
 Several photographs of water facilities and calendars of historic water projects are in the collection as well.
 Some materials go beyond the state of Colorado.